 Rollo is my direct ancestor.

-This was not unexpected because the Frankish Kings had adopted a policy of buying the Vikings out but gold and silver reserves were running low in France2.
+This was not unexpected because the Frankish Kings’ policy up till then was to buy the Vikings out.
+Gold and silver reserves were running low in France2 which meant this policy was unsustainable.
 Over the years approximately 120 pounds of silver had vanished from France in Viking pockets.

-There was little hope that the French would be able to buy them out again.
-Rollo was unaware of this and wanted to attack for monetary gain.
+Rollo was unaware of the Frankish monetary problems and wanted to attack for monetary gain.

 The battle of Chartres

-In the summer of 911, Rollo attacked Paris again2.
-He hoped that a smaller army would be able to breach the walls of the city but Paris proved to be too hard to capture2.
+In the summer of 911, Rollo attacked Paris2.
+He hoped that a small army would be able to breach the walls of the city but Paris proved to be too hard to capture2.
 Undaunted, Rollo focused his attention on the city of Chartres2.

-The Frankish army was ready for the battle of Chartres2.
+The Frankish army was ready for the battle2.
 On Saturday 20 July, after ferocious combat, the Vikings were on the verge of winning.
-The Bishop of Chartres led the city’s population in attack, brandishing the Roman Catholic cross in one hand and holy relics in the other2.
-By nightfall, Rollo and his men were trapped on a hill, north of Chartres2.
-The Frankish army counted six thousand, eight hundred Viking corpses left behind on the battlefield4.
+The Bishop of Chartres led the city’s population in a counter-attack, brandishing the Roman Catholic cross in one hand and holy relics in the other2.
+By nightfall, Rollo and his men were trapped on a hill, north of the city2.
+The Frankish army counted 6 800 Viking corpses left behind on the battlefield4.

 The Frankish army withdraw to be able to recharge overnight2.
 One of the noblemen in the Frankish army was my ancestor Ebalus Manzer.
 He and his army turned up late and hadn’t taken part in the main battle4.
-The Frankish and Burgundese army mocked them for this4.
-They taunted Ebalus and his army that there were enough Vikings left on the hill for them to prove their valour4.
+The Frankish and Burgundese army mocked him for this4.
+They taunted Ebalus and his army that there were enough Vikings left on the hill for them to prove their valour, if they wanted to4.
 Ebalus accepted the challenge, without realising the Vikings held a superior position on the hill4.

 Ebalus’ son William ended up marrying Rollo’s daughter Adele.